 London is split into zones for public transport, but the zones are also used to describe how close you live to the city centre.

-In Zone 3 you’ll get cheaper rent than in Zones 1 and 2, and you’ll still be within a short commute of central London.
+In Zone 3 you’ll get cheaper rent than Zones 1 and 2, and you’ll still be within commuting distance of central London.

 A good rule of thumb is if you can’t afford the rent in a certain area go a zone further out.